 At Kim & Bagwell, our attorneys have been handling Real Estate Closings for over 10 years, and would welcome the opportunity to assist you, too.
 We are a small office, and our attorneys are responsive to the needs and questions of our customers, agents, buyers, lenders, and investors.
 We serve the Metro Atlanta area, as well as most of Northeast Georgia.
-While we certainly conduct closings at our office in Gainesville, GA, we are also often able to handle closings at the property being purchased, at the real estate agent’s office, or at any other location convenient to the people involved.
+While we certainly conduct closings at our offices in Gainesville, GA, and Athens (Boagart), GA, we are also often able to handle closings at the property being purchased, at the real estate agent’s office, or at any other location convenient to the people involved.
 If you are a real estate purchaser, seller, agent, lender, or investor, please contact us and we’ll be glad to discuss your transaction to see if we can help.
 As always, we can be reached at 770-538-5160, or at [email protected], or through our contact us page.

 WHAT DOES THE ATTORNEY DO AT CLOSING?

-TITLE: They ensure that the seller has good title to the property, and may assist in clearing up any old liens, loans, levies, or other issues affecting the seller’s ability to sell the property.
+TITLE: They ensure that the seller has good title to the property, and may assist in clearing up any old liens, loans, levies, probate, or other issues affecting the seller’s ability to sell the property.
 The closing attorney who certifies title is normally is able to offer title insurance to the lender and/or buyer on that title as well.

 RECORDING: Many of the documents which are executed during the closing must be recorded in the deed records in the county or counties where the property is located.
 The attorney makes sure that the appropriate documents are recorded (and in the correct order; there are lots of pitfalls if the wrong deed or document gets recorded in the wrong order), and that the clerk’s office is paid for recording and maintaining those records.